Current Itinerary for

 Feb 27th (Saturday)

-We continue up the West Coast to Punakaiki – home of the pancake rock formations shown at the top of the page.
+We continue up the West Coast for about 3.5 hours drive to Punakaiki – home of the pancake rock formations shown at the top of the page.
 This is one of our favourite places in New Zealand and we always stay at the same hotel overlooking the beach.

 The rocks contain blowholes which explode when the weather conditions are right so we need to time a visit for high tide and keep our fingers crossed.